 Also included in the Governor's recommendation is the addition of \$500,000, including \$285,000 from the State General Fund, for FY 2019 to fund a top-to-bottom review of the agency by an outside consultant.
-The Governor's recommendation includes the addition of \$2.0 million, all from the federal Temporary Assistance for Needy Families Fund, to fund the Work for Success Fatherhood Program and the addition of \$1.4 million, all from the federal Temporary Assistance for America's Graduates program.
+The Governor's recommendation includes the addition of \$2.0 million, all from the federal Temporary Assistance for Needy Families Fund, to fund the Work for Success Fatherhood Program and the addition of \$1.4 million, all from the federal Temporary Assistance for Needy Families Fund, to expand the Jobs for America's Graduates program.